Spanner Graph reference for openCypher users

 • allShortestPath finds all the shortest paths between nodes.
 There can be multiple paths of the same length.

-Spanner Graph uses a different syntax to find a single shortest path between nodes: ANY SHORTEST for shortestPath. allShortestPath is not supported.
+Spanner Graph uses a different syntax to find a single shortest path between nodes: ANY SHORTEST for shortestPath.
+The allShortestPath function isn't supported in Spanner Graph.

 openCypher Spanner Graph